wallace921029/pdf-viewer/README.md

 # pdf-viewer

-This project is based on pdfjs-dist.
-And allow users to annotate the pdf documents by svg.
+This project is based on pdfjs-dist and allows users to annotate the PDF documents by SVG.